Access

 applyToDestinations or applyToWorkloads Configure which destinations to apply the policy to, by using labels.
 Destinations can be a Kubernetes service, VirtualDestination, or ExternalService.
 If you do not specify any destinations or routes, the policy applies to all destinations in the workspace by default.
 If you do not specify any destinations but you do specify a route, the policy applies to the route but to no destinations.
 Note that for security reasons, applyToWorkloads is preferred.
 However, the applyToWorkloads selector does not work if you enable service isolation in your workspace.

-authn For authentication, set the type of TLS policy to enforce when connecting to the destination.
+authn For authentication, set the type of TLS policy to enforce when connecting to the workload.
 STRICT secures connections to the upstream workload with mTLS by presenting client certificates for authentication.
 If you set up service isolation for the workspace, this setting is always set to STRICT.
 Other modes include PERMISSIVE to allow both TLS-secured and plain text connections to the upstream endpoint, or DISABLE to not set up a TLS connection to the upstream endpoint.

 allowedPaths Optionally, you can restrict which path to allow.
 For HTTP paths, exact match, prefix match, and suffix match are supported.
 In this example, requests are restricted to the suffix match path /ratings*.